Feature 3DGS: Supercharging 3D Gaussian Splatting to Enable Distilled Feature Fields: Experiments

 \subsection{Language-guided Editing}

 In this section, we showcase the capability of our Feature 3DGS, distilled from LSeg, to perform editable novel view synthesis.
 The process begins by querying the feature field with a text prompt, typically comprising an edit operation followed by a target object, such as ``extract the car".
 For text encoding, we employ a ViT-B/32 CLIP encoder.
 Our editing pipeline capitalizes on the semantic features queried from the 3D feature field, rather than relying on a 2D rendered feature map.
-This approach ensures that the editing process is not affected by any imperfections or artifacts in the 2D rendered feature map.
 We compute semantic scores for each 3D Gaussian, represented by a $K$-dimensional vector (where $K$ is the number of object categories), using a softmax function.
 Subsequently, we engage in either soft selection (by setting a threshold value) or hard selection (by filtering based on the highest score across $K$ categories).
 To identify the region for editing, we generate a ``Gaussian mask" through thresholding on the score matrix, which is then utilized for modifications to color $c$ and opacity $\alpha$ on 3D Gaussians.

 In~\cref{fig:results3_lseg_edting_nerf}, we showcase our novel view editing results, achieved through various operations prompted by language inputs.
 Specifically, we conduct editing tasks such as extraction, deletion, and appearance modification on text-specified targets within diverse scenes.
 As illustrated in ~\cref{fig:results3_lseg_edting_nerf} (a), we successfully extract an entire banana from the scene.
 Notably, by leveraging 3D Gaussians to update the rendering parameters, our Feature 3DGS model gains an understanding of the 3D scene environment from any viewpoint.
 This enables the model to reconstruct occluded or invisible parts of the scene, as evidenced by the complete extraction of a banana initially hidden by an apple in view 1.
 Furthermore, compared with our edit results with NeRF-DFF, our method stands out by providing a cleaner extraction with little floaters in the background.
 Additionally, in ~\cref{fig:results3_lseg_edting_nerf} (b), our model is able to delete objects like cars while retaining the background elements, such as plants, due to the opacity updates in 3DGS, showcasing its 3D scene awareness.
 Moreover, we also demonstrate the model's capability in modifying the appearance of specific objects, like `sidewalk' and `leaves', without affecting adjacent objects' appearance (e.g., the `stop sign' remains red).